 GIVING AS POSTURE

 Some habits need changing, but most of our habits reveal what’s in our heart.
-The habit of giving isn’t just a practice, and not merely proportionate to your income.
-It’s an act of worship and part of our discipleship.
+The habit of giving isn’t just a practice and not merely proportionate to your income – it’s an act of worship and part of our discipleship.

 “Offer your lives as living sacrifices” (Rom.
-12:1) or “Whatever you do, do it with all your heart” (Col. 3:23)
+12:1) or “Whatever you do, do it with all your heart.”
+(Col. 3:23)

 To do something from our heart reflects what we worship.
-When you drop a check into the offering box, press send on an online donation, or notice the donation that automatically came out of your bank account don’t just make it a transaction – offer it up in worship.
+When you drop a cheque into the offering box, press send on an online donation, or notice the donation that automatically came out of your bank account, don’t just make it a transaction – offer it up in worship.
 Consider it an act of worship.
 Pause to surrender all your life to God.
 Slow down and thank God for all his provision.
 Pray for the best use and impact of those funds.